Beam Fusion Model

 - a_5 = 4.09 \times 10^2

-Beam fusion alpha power |
+Beam fusion alpha power | alpha_power_beam()

-Calculate the alpha fusion power
+This returns the alpha power in MW.

 Key Constraints